LukasWestholt/AOP_Musikverwaltung/README.md

 - Lukas

 ## TODO
-- Add class Playlist and show it.
 - Add and delete Musikstueck in playlist.
 - "Verwaltungsmodus" and "Usermodus"
 - Musicvideo play? or open yt link?
-- Metadaten aus den Musikfiles auslesen
 - Projekt in der 106/107 (PC-Pool) lauffähig?
 (Java Version?)
-- settings: paths for media files
 - Edit Musikstueck (with setupEditableStringColumn) in adminMode and save it in settings file or in metadata.
 - Credits field for "Musik: https://www.musicfox.com/"
+- Delete media files with copyright problems and download some new without
+- auto-Playlists

 ## How to use in IDE